 Words of Marcel Proust

-LEARNING FROM THE MASTER • THE ART OF WRITTEN LANGUAGE
+LEARNING FROM THE MASTER • HOW TO WRITE ABOUT ART

 Read how Marcel Proust translates his visual experience of Chardin’s self-portrait into written language